NetCOBOL for Windows®

 Also, you should note that MSLineDraw is the equivalent to a “native DOS” print.
 Another alternative is to write to a file, and print that.
 These alternatives should be considered if it appears that Windows print drivers (which COBOL uses) are getting in the way of a simple print that “used to work under DOS”.

-All the books and manuals are provided in Adobe Acrobat softcopy form on the CD, or in HTML form for some manuals.
+All the books and manuals are provided in Adobe Acrobat softcopy form or in HTML form for some manuals.
 After you install the softcopy documentation, you can view and search all of the softcopy documentation by selecting Online Documentation in the Fujitsu NetCOBOL V10 group/sub-menu.

 No. The availability of printed manuals was discontinued after NetCOBOL for Windows Version 6.
 The Version 10 manuals are formatted for 8.5″ x 11″ pages (with margins set so the text will also fit comfortably on A4 pages) so printing off your own copy of manuals or sections of manuals is possible.